Regonold520/RegosPattern/README.md

 # RegosPattern

-To use the program download your OS executable from the github release (MacOS not supported
+To use the program download the Zip from the github release then run the .exe (Windows Only)